 ds = LMDBSerializer.load('/path/to/ILSVRC-train.lmdb', shuffle=False) ds = LocallyShuffleData(ds, 50000) ds = BatchData(ds, 256, use_list=True)

 Instead of shuffling all the training data in every epoch (which would require random read), the added line above maintains a buffer of datapoints and shuffle them once a while.
-It will not affect the model as long as the buffer is large enough, but it can also consume much memory if too large.
+It will not affect the model very much as long as the buffer is large enough, but it can be memory-consuming if buffer is too large.